 Unsurprisingly, the public developed negative attitude to coal long ago.
 When burning coal, the emission release is 10 times greater compared to oil combustion.
 Therefore, natural gas in contrast to coal is reputed to be an absolutely ecologically clean fuel.

-However, Russia is in possession of the second volume of coal reserves in the world – 157 billions of tons.
-These reserves are sufficient for 500 years.
-This means that it’s essential to develop technologies which will make it possible to make full use of this resources without damaging ecosystems.
-Even today it is possible to produce up to 130 chemical products and over 5 thousand products in related branches in the result of advanced processing of coal and treatment of technogenic waste where the major role is assigned to the process of gasification for producing synthesis gas.
-In such a case, impact on environment and human health gets near to a minimum.
+However, Russia possesses the second largest coal reserve in the world – 157 billion tons.
+Such supply is sufficient for 500 years.
+This means it is essential to develop technologies allowing full use of these resources without damaging the ecosystems.
+Even today it is possible to produce up to 130 chemical products and over 5 thousand products in related fields as the result of advanced processing of coal and treatment of technogenic waste, due to the major role of the process of gasification producing synthesis gas.
+In such a case, the impact on environment and human health decreases to a minimum.